How Zoning Shapes The Future of Housing

 • Overlay or special districts: Add additional rules — for example, coastal, historic, or cluster development zones.

-In New Hampshire, we often see a mix of zoning in each town offering all of the different types of zoning listed above in specific areas which is determined with input from the town's Land Use Departments, Land Use Boards, and by each town’s voters.
-Zoning may sound technical, but it plays a very important role: it shapes the neighborhoods we live in, our community infrastructure and connectivity, and even how affordable our homes are.
+In New Hampshire, most towns mix these zoning types across different areas, guided by input from Land Use Departments, Land Use Boards, and the town's voters.
+Zoning may sound technical, but it plays an important role: it shapes the neighborhoods we live in, our community infrastructure and connectivity, and even how affordable our homes are.

 Why Zoning Shapes Housing Supply and Affordability

-One of zoning’s biggest impacts is on housing supply — how many and what types of homes can be built.
+One of zoning's biggest impacts is on housing supply — how many homes, and what types, can be built.

-When zoning limits development to single-family homes only or requires larger lot sizes, it restricts the number of houses that can be built in a neighborhood and can impact prices because the cost of land and infrastructure is split by fewer homes being built.
+When zoning limits development to single-family homes only, or requires larger lot sizes, it restricts the number of houses that can go into a neighborhood.
+That can drive up prices, since the cost of land and infrastructure is spread across fewer homes.

-In some zones where duplexes, townhomes, or small multifamily buildings are allowed, those areas tend to create more housing options and price points for buyers.
+By contrast, zones that allow duplexes, townhomes, or small multifamily buildings tend to create more housing options — and more price points — for buyers.

 Imagine two communities:

-• In one, zoning only allows two-acre single-family homes.
+• One where zoning only allows two-acre single-family lots.

-• In the other, zoning allows smaller lots, accessory units, and townhomes.
+• Another where zoning allows smaller lots, accessory units, and townhomes.

 How Zoning Influences Where and How Developers Build